djradon/public-notes/vs.class-vs-individual.md

 ## Issues

-- just like my Dendron notes, do we have separate classes for things, our can concepts just be classes
+- just like my Dendron notes, do we have separate classes for things, or can concepts just double as classes?
+  - based on my experience, it's better to just have one class/concept/universal, but can be aliased from multiple places

 ### Classes as Values